explosion/prodigy-openai-recipes/README.md

 interface with custom HTML elements, while for multilabel or multiclass text categorization, we use the [`choice`](https://prodi.gy/docs/api-interfaces#choice) annotation interface.
-Notice that we include the original prompt and ChatGPT's response in the UI.
+Notice that we include the original prompt and the OpenAI response in the UI.

 Lastly, you can use the `--verbose` or `-v` flag to show the exact prompt and response on the terminal.
 Note that because the requests to the API are batched,